-Reservations may be made online through Concur Travel or by contact Carlson Wagonlit Travel.
+Reservations may be made online through Concur Travel or by contacting Carlson Wagonlit Travel.
 When booking a hotel for a conference where there is a special conference rate, the reservation may be made directly with the hotel.

 The itemized hotel bill must always be included on the expense report.